nearform/titus/docs/developers/packages/titus-backend/README.md

   Verify your application works and can reach the database using the command `curl http://127.0.0.1:5000/healthcheck`.

-## Test and Lint
+## Test and Lint the Backend
-The following commands can be used to test and lint your application:
+Use the following commands to test and lint your application:

 * `npm test` - run all the tests with code coverage (this is the command CI uses)
 * `npm run test:watch` - start Jest in watch mode: it runs tests against the modified files (since last commit), and automatically runs them again if you change the code.